 It should be noted that there is no fast-track method of obtaining a licence and sufficient time should be allowed within a project's timescales to carry out necessary surveys and obtain a licence.

 Mitigation licences are issued by Natural England in the name of the applicant (who is thereafter referred to as the licensee).
 It will also name ECOSA as the ecological consultant working on behalf of the licensee.
 All mitigation licences will name the relevant species, the permitted actions and where appropriate the maximum numbers to be affected.
 A licence will also contain a standard set of conditions.
-In most cases the licence will comprise a three page document and the delivery section of the Method Statement.
+In most cases the licence will comprise a three page document and an annex written by Natural England which sets out how the works are to be carried out.

 On 21 November 2007 a new offence was introduced for non-compliance with any EPS licence issued after that date.
-Failure to adhere to the terms of the licence (which includes the undertakings given in the Method Statement) will result in Natural England taking enforcement action against the licensee.
-A person found guilty of an offence is liable on summary conviction to imprisonment for a term not exceeding six months or to a fine not exceeding level 5 on the standard scale (£5000 in November 2011), or to both.
+Failure to adhere to the terms of the licence (which includes the prescribed methodology) will result in Natural England taking enforcement action against the licensee.
+A person found guilty of an offence is liable on summary conviction to imprisonment for a term not exceeding six months or to a fine not exceeding Level 5 on the standard scale (£5000 in November 2011), or to both.
 It is therefore important that the terms of the licence are adhered to at all times.